chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 ---
 # ChiselStrike's Data Access API

-If you recall from the previous examples, when we defined our `Comment` class, we required it to extend `ChiselEntity`.
+If you recall from the previous examples, when we defined our `BlogComment` class, we required it to extend `ChiselEntity`.
 That makes a couple of methods available to your class, one of them we already used: `all()`.

 The methods in `ChiselEntity` all return a `ChiselIterator`.
 This is a lazy